Rabek009/MoreGamemodes/README.md

 If you set cooldown to 0 or lower, you disable this function.
 0 second cooldown don't working.
 Set this value to 0,001 seconds, if you want no kill cooldown.

 ### People not joining lobby
-Due to au sever changes people can't find your lobby with find game option.
-Players can only join to your lobby using code.
-(PLEASE INNERSLOTH FIX IT)
+If you want people to join your lobby open settings, click MGM options and disable "Modded protocol".
+You have to do it in game menu! (not in game)
+Now people can see your lobby and join!
+Remember that phantom role, /tpout and /tping commands are disabled in public lobbies.

 ## Credits
 1. Using some code from Town of Host